 Climate change may bring about longer periods of extremely low water levels in the Rhine.
 The Freshwater Supply preferential strategy focuses on “smart water management” in order to boost the possibilties for directing and utilising river water.
 This policy is being implemented at various locations, including in the weirs in the Nederrijn-Lek: near Driel, Amerongen, and Hagestein.
 In addition, the region will adapt the inlet points to smaller bodies of water, in order to allow in sufficient river water even if the water level in the rivers is low.

 In the mid-term, greater water shortages may occur in Limburg.
 In that case, we have the option of transporting water from the Waal to the Meuse, for example via the Maas-Waal canal.
-In the years ahead, the Ministry of Infrastructure and the Environment will investigate whether or not this is advisable.
+In the years ahead, the Ministry of Infrastructure and the Environment will investigate whether or not this is advisable as an emergency measure.

 Pilots have been launched throughout the country in order to test out new methods for dealing with low water volumes.
 In the area around the major rivers, a pilot is being conducted to explore efficient irrigation techniques for high-quality crops.
 The Rivierenland district water board is conducting a study into the sustainable use of shallow groundwater.